giltayar/mapping-out-territory/instructions/1-e2e-tests-instructions.md

 First, let's create a script that runs Cypress non-interactively, without opening the interactive window which chooses the tests.
 To do this, we use `cypress run`.

-1. Open a terminal and run `npx cypress run --browser chrome`.
+1. Open a terminal and run `npx cypress run`.

 You can see Cypress running all the E2E tests, which should pass.

-> Note: the `--browser chrome` is usually not used and not needed.
-If not used, Cypress runs the
-> browser headlessly in "Electron".
-Unfortunately, running it this way gives us Chrome v59 (!),
-> which does not support ES Modules, which we use in this TodoMVC.
-Adding `--browser chrome`
-> makes Cypress run it using the local Chrome browser.
-In CI, you can use a docker image
-> with Chrome installed, and Cypress (assures us it) runs it headlessly.

 But this is running with our background `npm start`.
 So first, we need to kill the `npm start` you ran at the beginning of this session.